This post is a continuation of Abortion.

 Miracles do happen, but not without effort.
 It is all about karma.
 There’s no such thing as a free lunch.
 You can effect change only by burning or transmuting that karma, in the fire-pit of effort or tapas.
 That tapas can be in the form of any spiritual practice.
 It can be through spiritual practice over many years, or short term but extremely intense practice (the equivalent of many years of practice).
 By doing so, by engaging the Universal Energy /God/Atman. you are changing, restructuring the universe.
 The bottom line is effort.
 You cannot offload your responsibility to some guru or God and expect magic to happen.

 The many great yogis (rishis, siddhars, aghoris, bodhisattvas, etc) had their share of miracles, only because of effort.
 For some it is through years of practice, for others it happens in a short time through intense focus (equivalent to years of practice, like focusing the suns rays with a magnifying glass to a spot that can burn a hole).
 After ignoring spiritual practice throughout your life, you can’t just wake up one day, and say you’ll get moksha.
-Same way with looking for miracles.
+Same applies to expecting that you can suddenly do miracles.

 A Thought Experiment